pwntato/tetris-ai/README.md

 There is also a toggle to make the game human playable.
 Can you beat the high score of a trained model?

-#### This project is also human playable if human = True

 To predict the return, it takes the board state:
-- Number of lines completed by move
+- Number of lines completed by the move
 - Number of holes, empty blocks under a block occupied by a piece
 - Bumpiness, sum of the height differences between adjacent columns
 - Max height of any column